xiumingzhang/xiuminglib/doc/source/index.rst

     OpenEXR
         ``pip install OpenEXR`` worked for me, but ``conda install -c conda-forge openexr`` didn't.
+        You may need to install ``sudo apt-get install libopenexr-dev`` first if you don't have it yet.

 The library uses "on-demand" imports whenever possible, so that it won't fail on imports that you don't need.